Obbaron/dotfiles-et-al/README.md

 # dotfiles-et-al

-Personal dotfiles and the increasingly questionable decisions required to recreate my preferred environment.
+Personal dotfiles and unnecesarily complicated bootstrap system.

 - **Cross-distro**: One config; many package managers.
-- **Declarative**: Describe the end state.
+- **Declarative**: It _is_ about the destination; NOT the journey
 - **Idempotent**: Paranoia is a feature.
 - **Previewable**: Regret is cheaper in dry-run mode.
 - **Pinned**: Tagged versions stay still.